Benefits of a Mortgage Consultant

 Mortgage brokers took a great hit to their reputations during the mortgage implosion that started in 2007.
-Callous loan officers who had only their financial gain in mind became poster boys (most of them were men) for the excesses of the home financing catastrophe.
-In retribution, mortgage brokers everywhere were looked upon in disgust and compared to these heartless agents who did not have the best interest of their clients in mind during the lending process.
+Selfish and self-perpetuating loan officers who had their own financial gain in mind became the unfortunate representation of brokers not having the best interest of their clients in mind during the lending process

 Mortgage brokers have a very important role to play in the home financing marketplace by keeping lenders honest and by having them compete for the broker’s business, therefore giving smaller lenders access to the whole marketplace without having to invest in a sales force.

-In short, the good mortgage brokers give consumers more choice and better prices than they could get on their own.
+In short, good mortgage brokers give consumers more choices and better prices than they could get on their own.
 Lenders have begun to realize this, and are selectively inviting reputable brokers to represent them again.
-With this positive development, it is time to take a fresh look at the value borrower’s gain by working with a broker.
+With this positive development, it is time to take a fresh look at the value of borrower’s gain by working with a broker.

 A shopping service: Borrowers let the broker/agent do the work of sifting through all the possible loan options to find those that best fit the borrower’s particular needs.